armalite/dbt-ai/README.md

 ## Features
  - Scans all dbt models and generates a report containing recommendations for each model
+ - Create DBT models by using AI prompts
  - Lists dbt models that are missing associated metadata e.g. in a `schema.yml` file or equivalent
- - Use AI to generate DBT models for you based on a prompt
  - DBT model lineage description is listed in the terminal (more features coming soon)

 ## Installation